GraphTech-JS/Karma_FE/site/content/guides/soldering-flight-stack.en.md

   - instructions
   - tips
 draft: false
-slug: "How to properly solder a flight stack.
-Instructions"
 ---

 To successfully solder a flight stack, it is important to know the correct technique, avoid common mistakes, and follow certain recommendations.
 This process requires precision and patience to avoid damaging sensitive components.